Armanzahedi/armanzahedi.github.io/src/content/blog/what-is-behavior-driven-development-bdd.md

 ### **Scenario**

 So, I spent weeks researching hundreds of companies of different sizes that were trying to automate their processes by developing software.
-I created a dataset of these companies to pinpoint exactly which size, which domain, and with how much technical expertise is needed for BDD to be a good choice.
+I created a dataset of these companies to pinpoint exactly which size, which domain, and how much technical expertise is needed for BDD to be a good fit.

 Just kidding, I asked ChatGPT to come up with a scenario, and it came up with this.